Home, sweet home: Beal, Wall lead Wizards past Hawks, 103-99 - News 12 Now

+Neither Dennis Schroder nor coach Mike Budenholzer found any flaws with the way their Atlanta Hawks handled things late.

+Either way, the odd manner in which Atlanta seemed to allow the final half-minute or so to slip away while trailing — not fouling Washington to try to extend things; passing around the ball, instead of shooting it, as the clock headed toward zero — left the Wizards on the verge of closing out the teams’ Eastern Conference first-round playoff series.

-WASHINGTON (AP) — Back at home, and back in charge, Bradley Beal scored 27 points, and John Wall added 20 points and 14 assists, leading the Washington Wizards to a 103-99 victory over the Atlanta Hawks on Wednesday night for a 3-2 lead in their first-round Eastern Conference playoff series.
+Back at home, and back in charge, Bradley Beal scored 27 points, and Wall added 20 points and 14 assists, leading Washington to a 103-99 victory in Game 5 on Wednesday night for a 3-2 series lead.

+“I thought they were going to play the foul game — or at least try to trap.
+But they let us run the clock down,” Wall said, noting that he felt as if he and his teammates finished “with the best scrambling defense we had.”

-Dennis Schroder led the Hawks with 29 points, making a career high-tying five 3s, and 11 assists.
+Schroder led the Hawks with 29 points, making a career high-tying five 3s, and 11 assists.
 But after his basket from beyond the arc pulled Atlanta within 101-99 with 70 seconds left, Wall responded with a 21-foot pull-up jumper.
+Neither team would score the rest of the way.

+“It was right there,” Schroder said.
+“We’ve just got to be better in crunch time.”

-A miss followed from Paul Millsap, who had 21 points and 11 rebounds, but after Wall’s jumper was off the mark, the Hawks seemed to waste too much time at the other end and the buzzer sounded.
+A miss followed from Paul Millsap, who had 21 points and 11 rebounds, but after Wall’s jumper was off the mark, the Hawks never managed to put the ball in the basket — including sort of fiddling around as if they didn’t realize they were trailing by four.

+“We tried to get a clean look,” Tim Hardaway Jr. said, “but they just did a good job of … making it tough on us.”

 The host has won every game in this series so far.

-Washington can close out the best-of-seven series and move into the conference semifinals by winning Game 6 at Atlanta on Friday night.
+Washington can reach the conference semifinals by winning Game 6 at Atlanta on Friday night.

-The Wizards won 30 games at home during the regular season, the second-most in the East, and they have now collected six consecutive first-round home playoff games.

-The crowd filed in on the late side, which perhaps wasn’t all that surprising given that this was an earlier-than-usual 6 p.m. tipoff time on a weekday.
-But they were sent away happy.

-In a series that has been filled with plenty of physical play, referee whistles and smack talk, including a “Crybaby” accusation and a comparison to MMA fighting, there were fouls galore in stretches once again.
+As it is, the series has been filled with physical play, referee whistles and smack talk, including a “Crybaby” accusation and a comparison to MMA fighting.

-Dwight Howard and Millsap both had three fouls at the half.
-Then Howard — who finally came to the fore in Game 4 with 16 points and 15 rebounds after a quiet start to the series — exited after picking up his fourth foul with 2½ minutes left in the third quarter.
-His fifth arrived on an offensive foul off the ball with 8½ minutes to go.
+Dwight Howard — who finally came to the fore in Game 4 with 16 points and 15 rebounds — didn’t play much in the second half, picking up his fourth foul with 2½ minutes left in the third quarter and his fifth off the ball with 8½ minutes to go.

 TIP-INS

-Hawks: Howard only took three shots and accounted for five points. … Schroder started 4 for 4 on 3-pointers and had scored a game-best 16 points by halftime.
+Hawks: Howard scored five points. … Schroder started 4 for 4 on 3-pointers.

-Wizards: Led 50-49 at halftime, led by Beal’s 14 points. … C Marcin Gortat attempted his first free throws of the entire series with 6:09 left in the fourth quarter.
+Wizards: C Marcin Gortat attempted his first free throws of the entire series with 6:09 left in the fourth quarter.
 He made the first, rolled his head back as if to say, “Finally!” and then made the second, too.
-Those were his first points of Game 5; Gortat finished with five.

 VEEP

-Former Vice President Joe Biden received the loudest ovation of the first half, with plenty in the sellout crowd of 20,356 rising to salute and cheer him when the videoboard showed him sitting courtside.
+Former Vice President Joe Biden received the loudest ovation of the first half, with plenty in the sellout crowd of 20,356 rising to cheer him when the videoboard showed him sitting courtside.

 INJURY NEWS

-Wizards front-court reserve Jason Smith left in the final minute of the third quarter with a bruised left calf and did not return.
+Wizards front-court reserve Jason Smith left with a bruised left calf and did not return.
+Coach Scott Brooks said his status is day-to-day.
 Washington has been without backup C Ian Mahinmi (strained left calf) all series.

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich